Ski resort rank by vertical feet

 Big Powderhorn - Bessemer, Michigan

-476 feet (With the most vertical of any ski area in Illinois and located right on the Mississippi River, it is a picturesque sight.)
+(with the most vertical of any ski area in Illinois and located right on the Mississippi River, it is a picturesque sight)

 450 feet